Bastard Operator From Hell: Books

-Games

-BOFH is a text adventure game written by Howard A. Sherman and published in 2002.
-It is available via Malinche.

-References in other media
+Influence

 The protagonist in Charles Stross's The Laundry Files series of novels named himself Bob Oliver Francis Howard in reference to the BOFH.
 As Bob Howard is a self-chosen pseudonym, and Bob is a network manager when not working as a computational demonologist, the name is all too appropriate.
 In the novella Pimpf, he acquires a pimply-faced young assistant by the name of Peter-Fred Young.

-Authorship
+BOFH is a text adventure game written by Howard A. Sherman, which took part in the 2002 Interactive Fiction Competition and was placed 26th out of 38.